cbyington1/OpenText-eDOC-DM-16.7.0-Automated-Matter-Deleter/README.md

 As an intern, one of my task was repeatedly deleting files within the OpenText eDOC DM 16.7.0 software environment.
 The manual process was time-consuming and prone to errors as the software was written 2004, leading to frustration and inefficiency.
 To streamline this task I created this automated matter deletion tool.
 Since there were no API's I could connect to I had to use GUI automation software so the computer could do it as though it was a user

+[Watch the video](https://www.youtube.com/watch?v=6IR0tCrWS_8) to see how the script works and its automation in action.